PGM-Lab/InferPy/docs/notes/guidemodels.rst

-The definition of a random variable following a Beta distribution is done as follows:
+The definition of a random variable following a Dirichlet distribution is done as follows:

 .. literalinclude:: ../../examples/supported_distributions.py
    :language: python